 It’s not surprising given their names, but internal communications describes the practice of transmitting messages and information within an organization, whereas external communication describes how an organization transmits messages and information to outside stakeholders.
 Internal communications can include sub-genres, such as leadership communications, manager communications, and HR communications, just as external communications can include advertising, public relations, and marketing.

-One way to better understand both kinds of communications is to take a closer look at how they’re different.
+One way to understand internal vs external communications is to take a closer look at how they’re different.
 Let’s start by delving into their unique audiences.

 Internal vs. External: Key Differences